Making It Through Midsummers: A Charlottesville (Survival) Guide

 Do: Go check out the parties at Wertland apartments; make friends, stay hydrated, and wear close-toed shoes.
 This is not the time for summer wedges or rainbows unless you want a beer pedicure and a guaranteed skinned knee.

 Don’t: Do anything you don’t want to see on TikTok.
 Midsummers is a prime opportunity to embarrass yourself for the rest of college- try not to.

 Returning Students: You probably have a plan for Midsummers, and a few brunch contingencies that will fizzle into you eating Bodos or, better yet, a Gus Burger at The White Spot, with your straggling friends in the church parking lot at 2 pm.
 Keep in mind that you’re sharing this weekend with a lot of families traveling in for the fourth, so try to set a good example for all the adults.
 Remember your lessons from last year, bring a phone charger, and don’t sing so hard you fall off a table at the Virg.

 Alums: Okay, this is where the 4th will make things interesting.
 If you’re not crashing with that one friend that stayed in Charlottesville, make some hotel reservations now.
 The airbnbs are probably full.
-Home2 Suites (downtown near ACAC) have opened up since you were last in town.
+Home2 Suites (downtown near ACAC) is open for business.
 And then there’s always the Landmark…

 The busy weekend means: call ahead at wineries, watch out for Uber surge, and take the opportunity to check out one of the new brunch places on West Main, where you’ll have a quieter environment to catch up with old friends over bubbly and bloodies.